Date of Last Revision

 The systems were analyzed using a scanning electron microscope, weight loss analysis, infinite focus microscope, cell protein analysis, and confocal microscope.
 The results confirmed that corrosion activity was present in the systems.
 It was also established that the addition of a rhamnolipid decreased biofilm formation (and therefore corrosion) up to a concentration of 750 ppm, but accelerated corrosion at concentrations greater than that.
 A concentration of 750 ppm was identified as the optimum concentration.

 Wildroudt, Andrea M., "Microbiologically Influenced Corrosion: Rhamnolipid Effects" (2016).
-Honors Research Projects.
+Williams Honors College, Honors Research Projects.
 319.